fabianosalles/assembly-games/README.md

 Since those games are 16bits programs, and use special DOS interrupts, you will need a DOS machine to run them.
 Games are tested within [DosBox](http://www.dosbox.com/) and the makefile has an entry to run it fom command line.
 Once you have DosBox and a make util, just type `make run`.

 ## Assembly
-The complete instruction set for 8086 microprocessor can be found [here]( http://www.electronics.dit.ie/staff/tscarff/8086_instruction_set/8086_instruction_set.html).
+The complete instruction set for 8086 microprocessor can be found [here]( https://www.tutorialspoint.com/microprocessor/microprocessor_8086_instruction_sets.htm) or in the [doc](/doc) folder.